GosOmkar/DevOps-for-Terraform/creating aws_s3_bucket/description.md

     Environment = "Dev"
   }
 }
-Explanation
+This code:

-This block defines an S3 bucket named gosom-dev-tera.
+Creates an S3 bucket named gosom-dev-tera.
-Tags help in identifying and managing resources efficiently.
-📌 Official Documentation: Terraform AWS S3 Bucket
+Adds tags to help identify the bucket easily.
 Step 3: Initialize and Apply Terraform
+Now, open a terminal and navigate to the folder where you saved the Terraform files.
+Run these commands one by one:

-1. Initialize Terraform
+Initialize Terraform
-Terraform needs to download the required provider plugins before execution.
-Run:

 sh
 Copy
 Edit
 terraform init
-2. Preview Terraform Changes
-Before making actual changes, check the execution plan:
+This command downloads the required AWS provider for Terraform.

+Check the Terraform Plan

 sh
 Copy
 Edit
 terraform plan
+This will show what Terraform is about to create.

-3. Apply Terraform Configuration
+Apply Terraform to Create the S3 Bucket
-To create the S3 bucket, apply the Terraform script:

 sh
 Copy
 Edit
 terraform apply
-Type yes when prompted to confirm.

-📌 Official Documentation: Terraform CLI Commands
+Terraform will ask for confirmation.
+Type yes and press Enter.

 Step 4: Verify the S3 Bucket in AWS Console
-Once Terraform has applied the configuration, you can verify the bucket:
+Once Terraform applies the configuration successfully, go to the AWS S3 Console:

-Go to the AWS S3 Console: AWS S3.
+👉 AWS S3 Console

 Check if the bucket gosom-dev-tera has been created.

-Step 5: Destroy Terraform Resources (Optional)
+Step 5: Delete the S3 Bucket (Optional)
-If you no longer need the S3 bucket, you can remove it using:
+If you want to remove the S3 bucket, run:

 sh
 Copy
 Edit
 terraform destroy
-Type yes when prompted to confirm.
+Type yes when prompted.

-📌 Official Documentation: Terraform Destroy

 Conclusion
-This guide walks through the entire process of setting up an AWS S3 bucket using Terraform, covering:

-AWS IAM and CLI setup
+You have now successfully created an S3 bucket using Terraform!
+This process included:

+Setting up AWS credentials
-Terraform provider configuration
+Configuring Terraform with the AWS provider
-S3 bucket creation
+Writing Terraform code to create an S3 bucket
-Applying and verifying Terraform scripts
+Applying Terraform to provision the bucket
-By following these steps, you can automate AWS infrastructure provisioning efficiently.

-For further learning, refer to:
+Verifying the bucket in AWS
+For more details, check out:
-📌 Terraform AWS Documentation
+🔹 Terraform AWS Documentation
-📌 Terraform Official Guide
+🔹 Terraform Official Guide

+Now you’re ready to create more AWS resources using Terraform!